BillAivaliot/Correlation-Based-Watermarking/README.md

 leanguage: python
 additional libraries: numpy, scipy, opencv

-Assigned in an image processinng course
+Assigned during an image processing course

 Adding and detecting watermark to a black and white image on space and dct domains.